-Any student who wishes to interrupt his or her studies during the next semester or is unable to participate in a regular course of study is required to apply to the Student Records and Registration Office for a semester-long leave of absence (Urlaubssemester) (also see Sec.
-14 of the Bylaws on Academic Matters (Satzung für Studienangelegenheiten (pdf-file)) of Freie Universität Berlin).
-Students are not typically granted leave during the first and second semesters within their subject.
+Students who wishes to interrupt their studies or are unable to participate in the regular course of study during the upcoming semester are required to apply for a semester-long leave of absence `Urlaubssemester´ (Section 14 of the Bylaws on Academic Matters "Satzung für Studienangelegenheiten" of Freie Universität Berlin).

 Leave semesters do not count as study semesters ´Fachsemester´; therefore, they do not count toward the standard study period in a degree program ´Regelstudienzeit´, which is used as the basis for examination deadlines.
 They are solely considered toward the total number of university semesters ´Hochschulsemester´.
 A leave of absence status applies simultaneous to all your study subjects (including in the case of multiple enrollment) and is recorded on your certificate of enrollment.

 Reasons for leave of absence are listed below:

 Students have to pay the full semester fees and contributions during their leave of absence.
 Information on possibilities of exemption from the social contribution by reason of internships abroad, studying abroad or maternity leave can be obtained through the Student Administration office.

 Since there may be a refund in contributions you should consider submitting your bank account details with the application for leave of absence.
 Please note that the refund can only be transferred onto the bank account of the depositor.

 Your semester ticket transportation pass is valid throughout your leave of absence.
 However, once on leave of absence you may be reimbursed the cost of the ticket via the “Semesterticketbüro” if you choose to hand in your application together with your original student ID card with the annotation that you are on academic leave.
 For further information about the amount of refund and deadlines please contact the Semesterticketbüro directly.